yyong-brs/learn-kubernetes/chapter9.md

 You’ll see in this exercise that Kubernetes happily takes your app offline, because that’s what you’ve requested.
 The Recreate strategy creates a new ReplicaSet with the updated Pod template, then scales down the previous ReplicaSet to zero and scales up the new ReplicaSet to three.
 The new image is broken, so the new Pods fail, and there’s nothing to respond to requests, as you see in figure 9.10.

 ![图9.10](.\images\Figure9.10.png)

-​													**Figure 9.10 The Recreate strategy happily takes down your app if the new Pod spec is broken.**
+<center>图 9.10 The Recreate strategy happily takes down your app if the new Pod spec is broken.</center>

 Now that you’ve seen it, you should probably try to forget about the Recreate strategy.
 In some scenarios, it might seem attractive, but when it does, you should still consider alternative options, even if it means looking again at your architecture.
 The wholesale takedown of your application is going to cause downtime, and probably more downtime than you plan for.